jdwhatsup/nextdns4me/README.md

 # nextdns4me
-Sync dns4me records to nextdns as rewrites
+Update DNS records from dns4me to NextDNS using their APIs

+Based on the helpful instructions provided in [patrickloeber/python-github-action-template](https://github.com/patrickloeber/python-github-action-template)